What words are often used with the word take?

 Take place – occur

-- Nobody knows what takes pace at those meetings.
+- Nobody knows what takes place at those meetings.

 Take care of – look after; organise